JaiSuryaPrabu/recommendation-system/README.md

   + The integral part of a web page is for it to be interactive and responsive to the user.
 HTML makes it possible.
 Unlike static pages, responsive ones also have a better reach.
 Automatically resizing, hiding, shrinking, or enlarging a website to make it look good on all devices

   ### CSS
-  + we used CSS to CSS is used for defining the styles for web pages
+  + We used CSS to CSS is used for defining the styles for web pages
   + CSS has many properties that help to change and provide many extra features to the web page
   + The main reason why we used CSS was CSS is convenient for any change in web pages.